 Please note that transcripts and certification forms may take several days to arrive by mail and 1-2 business days to manually process.

-Before submitting your application, you will have no way to check the status of your requirements online.
 If you have questions or concerns about the status of your required materials, please contact your BestSemester program advisor.

 When will I find out if I have been accepted?